 Report municipal code violations — or call 343-4141 – for Roads & Drainage, Health & Sanitation, Noise, Air Pollution, Fire, Water Pollution, Septic & Wells, Unsafe Buildings, Fences & Signs, Junk Vehicles, Land Use & Zoning, Garbage.

 Crime – CALL 911 for all emergencies: first responders: police, medical, fire.

 - Non-Emergency Dispatch – 786-8900.
 When the menu starts, select ‘0’ (zero) to bypass the menu.
 This will take you to a Call-Taker or a Dispatcher within the APD Dispatch Center.

 - APD Records – 786-8600 – to report anything AFTER THE FACT, and/or to report such things as stolen property when there is no witness or suspect information.

 - APD’s website

 - File a Police Report online.
 You can report Lost Property, Identity Theft, Fraud, Theft from Vehicle, Harassing Phone Calls and Vandalism.
-Note that you can now file reports of vandalism and damage to municipal property IF there is NO suspect information available.

 - Courtview – search any name in the Alaska state court system (except juvenile criminal or OCS cases.